 Therefore, anything that can cause a delay on the transportation method out of the facility, is potentially problematic.

-Staffing issues during Covid lockdowns, incremental weather conditions causing flight and truck delays, even vehicle malfunction.
+Staffing issues during COVID lockdowns, incremental weather conditions causing flight and truck delays, and even vehicle malfunction.

 If your package is stuck at the origin location, so will the tracking update.